jwmueller/SemanticTextDB/READme.md

 Inference of these properties is done using various statistical models and NLP algorithms stored and run inside the database.

+What is SemanticTextDB used for?

+1. SELECT documents by topic. (e.g. lawyers can search for laws pertaining to the topic "transportation safety.")

+2. SELECT documents with a summary view.
+A short document summary allows viewing of the document query results in a concise form.

+3. Discover population trends with sentiment analysis. (e.g. determining approval of candidates in upcoming elections)

+4. Educational purposes - spelling correction and graded of student homework documents added to database.

+5. Future NLP use cases. word_counts, word_frequencies, etc. can be selected for each document.

 Installation
 ------------